yashaka/selene-with-docs/docs/faq/custom-user-profile-howto.md

 When you create a new profile the subfolder "Profile N" is created in User Data directory.
 Where N is consecutive number, i.e. 2, 3, 4, and so on.
-When folder is created you cannot change its name via Chrome GUI.
+When folder has been created you cannot change its name via Chrome GUI.

-**Important:** when you have several profiles you ==have to== specify which profile to use for webdriver session.
+**Important:** When you have multiple profiles you ==have to== specify which profile to use for webdriver session via the `user-data-dir` switch.

 Let's assume you have pre-configured profiles, which placed on relative path to your test file,